Return to index page

 Sketch showing later type of gravity feed silo

-The British Railways presflo wagons which appeared in the mid 1950s were originally designed to be unloaded into road lorries (themselves fitted with a 'pressflo' body) in goods yards for delivery to the mixing site.
+The presflo wagons were originally designed to be unloaded into road lorries (themselves fitted with a 'pressflo' body) in goods yards for delivery to the mixing site.
 The unloading was accomplished using heavy, dark grey, reinforced rubber flexible hoses about four inches in diameter.
 Coiled-wire guitar Bottom E strings painted dark grey would serve for these hoses in N. The compressor used to provide the air for the system was a fairly standard type, usually a two-wheeled trailer type machine, and these can be knocked up from scrap.
-In a purpose built terminal there was an on-site compressor in a separate building.
+In the terminal there was an on-site compressor in a separate building.
+The sketch below shows the early BR owned lorries used for this traffic (they operated from BR goods yards using a portable wheeled compressor) and a later PO lorry with a distinctive tapering back-end to the silo.
+Lorries of this general outline with the tapered rear to the tank, but some much larger and running on up to eight wheels, continued in use into the 1980s (possibly the 1990s)

 Fig ___ Cement lorries